 This may come as a surprise, but cheese as a kitchen scrap can also be consumed by birds, but not all types of cheese.

 The best cheese for birds is the harder, stale bits of cheese like cheddar, but certainly not moldy cheese.
-Softer cheeses, such as cream cheese or brie, are not suitable for birds.
+Softer cheeses, such as cream cheese or brie, are unsuitable for birds.

 8. Meat

-Lots of birds feed on insects, and in that way they’re a good addition to any backyard as it keeps the ecosystem in good health.
+Lots of birds feed on insects, and in that way, they’re a good addition to any backyard as it keeps the ecosystem healthy.

 But we can also feed tiny bits of meat as kitchen leftovers to birds, such as beef fat or meat bones, for a good dose of protein.